What We Do and Do Not Fund

 What is the relationship between your interest in understanding the use of research evidence and translational research, dissemination research, or implementation science?

 All of these efforts—including the Foundation’s—aim to understand how to enhance the uptake of research evidence.
 Dissemination research, translational research, and implementation science often focus on moving research from the producer to the user (e.g., better packaging interventions, improving communication, and developing better strategies for program adoption).
-The Foundation is also interested in relationships between the user and other conveyors of research as well as the organizational conditions that support the productive use of research evidence.
+The Foundation is also interested in the conditions under which demand for research increases from the users.
+To this end, the Foundation is also interested in relationships between the user and other conveyors of research as well as the organizational conditions that support the productive use of research evidence.

 Are you interested in studies of evidence-based programs?